 Pros & Cons of Combined Compot Composting

 The pros and cons are intermingled because what might be a pro to one person is a con to someone else.
-This method brings with it the same challenges depending on your level of health
+This method brings with it the same challenges depending on your ability to bend down but the system can be used above ground as well and will be discussed in another post.

 - Digging a hole – only once for each pot, then no more holes to dig